-We look forward to helping you reach your educational goals and wish you success.
+We look forward to helping you to reach your educational goals.

-Skip to this section for a summary of the application requirements to apply for all available aid programs.
-Learn about all application steps, deadlines, the FAFSA, and scholarship applications.
-Our Undergraduate Aid Calendar explains the monthly tasks in the new student admission and aid process.
+Skip to this section for instructions on how to apply for all available aid programs including deadlines and the FAFSA and scholarship application processes.
+For prospective new undergraduate students, our Aid Calendar summarizes the monthly admission and aid steps.

-After we offer you aid, the your award guide explains everything you need to know about reviewing your aid offers, accepting your aid, borrowing loans, and the requirements you must meet to remain eligible to receive your aid.
-Learn about the minimum number of credits you can take, how drops and withdrawals affect aid, and the Satisfactory Academic Progress (SAP) Policy.
+After we offer you aid, Your Award Guide explains everything you need to know about reviewing and accepting aid offers, borrowing loans, and maintaining your eligibility.
+Learn about minimum required credits per semester, how drops and withdrawals can affect your aid, and the Satisfactory Academic Progress Policy equirements.

-Once all required steps have been completed, your aid will disburse onto your account.
-Learn about aid disbursements and rebates and how your aid will be applied toward your bill, how to pay your remaining balance — or how to receive aid rebates if your aid exceeds your charges — and how changing your enrollment level can impact your bill and your rebates.
+Once you complete all steps, your aid will disburse onto your TU student account.
+Learn how aid disbursements and rebates are applied toward your bill, how to pay your remaining balance or receive aid rebates, and how changing your enrollment level can impact your bill and your rebates.

-New loan borrowers must complete these additional steps to receive their first loans.
+New loan borrowers must complete additional loan steps to receive their first loans.
 In addition, once you graduate, withdrawal, or enroll below half-time, you must complete Exit Counseling.

 Please see our Frequently Asked Questions.